Psi in Practice: Dialogues on Investigation

 Deadline: January 31, 2027

 We invite reflection on the practice of conducting research itself.
-How are studies designed?
+What are the challenges of research design in psi research?
 How are constraints managed?
-How are roles negotiated between researcher and participant, practitioner and observer?
+How are roles negotiated between researcher and participant, practitioner or observer?

-Rather than focusing only on outcomes, this series centers on how investigation is carried out—how ideas are translated into action under real-world conditions.
+Rather than focusing solely on outcomes, this series centers on the practical considerations of how investigations are carried out.

 Submission Types